 Click Here for tab for Layla (Acoustic)

-Layla is a Clapton masterpiece, which he first performed with Derek and the Dominoes, and later brought to new audiences as an acoustic track on his “Unplugged” live performance, and on the album of the same name.
-Interestingly enough, the unplugged version got just as much commercial recognition as the original, and might even be more recognizable amongst the average acoustic night crowd.
+Layla is a Clapton masterpiece, which he first performed with Derek and the Dominoes, and later brought to new audiences as an acoustic track on his Unplugged live performance and on the album of the same name.
+Interestingly, the acoustic version received as much commercial recognition as the original, and might even be more recognizable amongst the average Acoustic Night crowd.

-The ‘unplugged’ version of Layla has some fairly involved playing, with some interesting chord voicings.
+The ‘unplugged’ version of Layla has some fairly involved playing, with interesting chord voicings.
 There’s minor use of triplet timing and even some tasteful blues lead playing.
 It holds a fantastic groove and is sure to get the crowd moving.
-Vocally the melody is quite stripped down and simplistic so you can focus more on tonality and making sure the energy translates into your performance.
+Vocally, the melody is quite stripped down and simplistic, so you can focus more on tonality and making sure the energy translates into your performance.

 Photograph – Ed Sheeran